 - Using the coupling as a guide, drill a 10mm hole in the foil to accept the tubing.
 Tap the tube in place, it should be a good tight fit.
 If it is at all sloppy, tape around it to be sure that epoxy does not leak out.
 If your tubing has been lost or damaged, aluminum tube with 1/4″ ID–3/8″ OD will work and be easier to source in the USA.
 The length of the tube should be equal to the OD of the foil.

 - Carefully tape over the bottom of the foil.
 I used blue painters tape, but the type isn’t important.
 This will contain the epoxy while it cures.

 - Just above the height of the top of the coupling when it is installed, drill a 1/8″ (3mm) hole in the foil.

 - Mix a batch of epoxy and thicken it with high strength filler to a thickness where it will still flow, but just barely.
 Thicker than mayonnaise, thinner than peanut butter.

 - Using a syringe, inject the epoxy into the 1/8″ hole you drilled in the side of the foil.
 Be sure you spread plastic or other protective material sufficient to catch and contain ALL the epoxy in case of a spill!

 - Fill the bottom of the foil with the epoxy mixture up to, but NOT blocking, the small fill hole.
-It must remain open to allow any water to drain, very important in freezing climates!
+It must remain open to allow any water to drain.
+This is very important in freezing climates!
 If you have any doubts, run a drill bit through this hole after the epoxy has cured to be sure you have a working drain.

 - Once the epoxy cures, bolt all the pieces together.
 Use Tef-gel and nylon washers to isolate the stainless steel from the aluminum parts.

 - Use silicone to fill the concave parts of the foil where they go down into the coupling to be sure that water can’t stand in here, freeze, and crack the metal parts.